mrange/benchmarksgame/src/mandelbrot/README.md

 | vcmpps            | 3        | 1          |
 | vmovmskps         | 1        | 1          |

-I have an Intel I5 3570K which happens is the Ivy Bridge architecture.
+I have an Intel Core-I5 3570K which happens is the Ivy Bridge architecture.
 The numbers are taken for that architecture.

 Latency is how many clock cycles it takes for a result to be ready to be used.
 Throughput is how many clock cycles the CPU needs to compute result.
-Throughput on more modern Intel architectures is 0.5 for many of the instructions above meaning the CPU can do run two instructions i parallel.
+Throughput on more modern Intel architectures is 0.5 for many of the instructions above meaning the CPU can do run two instructions in parallel.

-The issue with my code above is that because the calculations are dependent on the previous result the CPU needs to stall because of the latency.
+The issue with the code above is that because the calculations are dependent on the previous result the CPU needs to stall because of the latency.
 If we ran more independent calculations in parallel we should be better able to use the throughput of the CPU by avoiding stalls.

 This technique is also used by `mandelbrot_6` for the same reasons.